 Although there is a fine line that separates the two the main difference is as follows:

 Meditation is a large umbrella term that encompasses the practice of reaching ultimate consciousness and concentration, to acknowledge the mind and, in a way, self-regulate it.
 It can involve a lot of techniques or practices to reach this heightened level of consciousness — including compassion, love, patience, and of course, mindfulness.
-So mindfulness is a type of meditation, yoga, silence, and breathing.
+So mindfulness is a type of meditation.

 Mindfulness means paying attention on purpose, being in the moment with qualities like compassion, curiosity and acceptance.
 It is the act of focusing on being in the present, such as focusing completely on drinking a hot cup of tea, taking in its scent, warmth, and taste and removing overpowering emotions from the mind.

 People have become interested in this practice as they see it as a pathway to a better quality of life, encompassing greater emotional and mental wellbeing, increased happiness levels, reduced stress and better relationships.

 Mindfulness practices can provide this ‘pathway’ and this has increasingly been borne out and validated by neuroscience.
 Additionally, mindfulness is a tool which alleviates many aspects of physical and psychological suffering, and is a preventative tool to prevent future recurrence.